nievelstone/master-thesis-chainshare/backend/README.md

 npm test
 ```

-## Contributing

-Please read [CONTRIBUTING.md](../CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the terms specified in the root repository.

 ## Acknowledgments

 This backend is part of the ChainShare project, developed as part of a master's thesis at RWTH Aachen University in cooperation with Fraunhofer FIT.